BGIResearch/DynPerturb/README.md

 - **`--n_layer`**: Number of network layers.
 - **`--lr`**: Learning rate.

+**Expected Results:**

+- **Node Temporal Embeddings File**- `embeddings_.json` : The file contains a chronologically-ordered series of high-dimensional state vectors.
+Each vector documents the state of a specific biological entity (such as a gene or cell type) at a distinct point in time during the process of hematopoietic development in the bone marrow.

+- **Execution Log** -`train.log` : This is a text file for logging and debugging.

 ## Task2 : Lineage-specific transcription factor perturbations shape hematopoietic trajectories